LillianLuzinsky/VueWithCodeSydney/README.md

 1) Forms for user reviews
 2) 2 way data binding with v-model
 3) v-for refresher
-4) Adding required fields to a form
+4) Required and custom form validation

 ### What I've learned: